tuananhngh/FL-G5K-EnergyConsumption/README.md

 ```
 g5k-setup-docker -t
 ```
-To build and run the docker image on machine similar to chifflot:
+To build and run the client docker image on machine similar to chifflot:
 ```
 bash run_docker.sh -b pt
 ```